Government Extends Protection for Commercial Tenants During Covid-19

 There is a voluntary code which the Government published on 19th June 2020 for commercial property arrears during the Covid 19 pandemic which the aim of facilitating discussions between landlords and tenants.

 Existing forfeiture proceedings

-Under the Civil Procedure Rules, a stay on possession proceedings and enforcement of orders for possession was effected until 20th September 2020, but has now been lifted.
-Nevertheless the restrictions of the Coronavirus Act 2020 means that the landlords are still not entitled to issue any forfeiture proceedings for arrears which fell due since 25th March.
-Under the Act and regulations, Courts will not be able to make a possession order which requires a tenant to give possession of business premises for non payment of rent to the landlord before 31st March 2021.
+Under the Civil Procedure Rules, a stay on possession proceedings and enforcement of orders for possession means that the landlords are still not entitled to issue any forfeiture proceedings for arrears which fell due since 25th March.
+Under the Act and regulations, Courts will not be able to make a possession order which requires a tenant to give possession of business premises for non payment of rent to the landlord before 30th June 2021.